Egg Donor FAQs

 I know you have to be nicotine-free for at least three months, but how long is it for marijuana use?

-We do administer a drug test and if it comes back positive for any screened substances, a potential donor would be considered ineligible.
+We administer a drug test, and a potential donor would be considered ineligible if it returns positive for any screened substances.

 Are there any possible health complications regarding the retrieval stage that I should be aware of?

 Though very rare, infection, bleeding, injury to internal structures, blood clots, ovarian hyperstimulation, and complications from anesthesia are possible.